Topological Quantum Liquids with Long-Range Couplings

 To conclusively address this problem we analytically investigate Kitaev's chain \citep{Kitaev1} decorated with infinite-range tunnelling and pairing couplings.
-While infinite-range couplings create a fully connected graph, superconductivity imprints a one-dimensional character on the system as the pairing couplings depend on direction.
 To understand the properties of the edge modes we need to consider two distinct geometries, a semi-infinite chain and a finite chain.
 Via a generating function method, we analytically demonstrate that the semi-infinite chain exhibits a single localised zero energy edge mode.
 This zero Majorana mode is topologically stable in the same way as the edge modes of the local Kitaev chain.
-Moreover, its presence is in agreement with the non-trivial value of the Pfaffian topological invariant of the model, thus demonstrating the persistence of topological properties in the presence of infinite-range couplings.
+Moreover, its presence is in agreement with the non-trivial value of the Pfaffian topological invariant of the model, that is generalised here to open chains, thus demonstrating the persistence of topological properties in the presence of infinite-range couplings.
 For the physically relevant case of a finite chain the edge states from both ends hybridise due to the non-local couplings and acquire non-zero energy.
+The energy solution is found exactly along with the exact form of the edge modes, providing a theoretical framework for investigating localisation properties of other long-range models.
 Still, zero Majorana modes can be identified in the entanglement spectra encoded in the quantum correlations of an appropriately partitioned finite chain.
 Finally, we demonstrate the stability of our findings when the infinite-range couplings are allowed to decay.
 Thus, the infinite-range model shares the same topological properties as the short-range one.
-Our results are relevant to current experiments with Rydberg atoms, trapped ions and atoms in optical cavities that inherently support non-local couplings.
+Note that, in the infinite range limit any attempt to close the chain results in cancellations of long-range terms.
+To overcome this problem we choose to restrict ourselves to an open chain, and aim to derive all of the topological properties that are present.

 {\bf \em The non-local Majorana model. --} We start from Kitaev's superconducting chain~\citep{Kitaev1} with $N$ sites, where we take the tunnelling and pairing terms to act between all pairs of fermions.
 The non-local superconducting Hamiltonian with open boundary conditions reads \be H=\sum_{j=1}^{N}\Big[\sum_{l=1}^{N-j}\Big(\frac{J}{l^{\alpha}}a_j^{\dagger}a_{j+l}+\frac{\Delta}{l^{\alpha}} a_ja_{j+l}\Big)+ \frac{\mu}{2} a_j^{\dagger}a_j\Big] +\text{h.c.}, \ee where $a_j$ and $a_j^\dagger$, with $j=1,...,N$, are fermionic operators, $J$ is a positive tunnelling coupling, $\Delta=|\Delta| e^{i\theta}$ is the superconducting coupling, and $\mu$ is the local chemical potential.
 The parameter $\alpha$ controls the range of couplings.
 The case $\alpha \rightarrow \infty$ corresponds to the well known local Kitaev chain.
 The $\alpha=0$ case corresponds to the non-decaying chain with infinite-range couplings, as shown in Fig.~\ref{fig:4site}~(Top).
 We initially consider the $\alpha=0$ case, before we turn to the power law behaviour with $\alpha\neq0$.
 The infinite-range model can be written, via the Jordan-Wigner transformation, as a spin chain with infinite-range cluster interactions \citep{Giampaolo,Pachos,Kay}.